US

 Even reviews from people who didn’t visit your particular clinic can contain useful tips and advice about the overall experience.

 Expat sites can also be a good place to gather information since people living in the Philippines for longer periods are likely to have some experience with visiting the dentist there.
-Check out our article with reviews from Philippines dental patients so you can learn from their experiences.

 To get you started, here is a video from Elaine, who goes to the Philippines to get dental implants to restore the structure of her smile after getting a molar extracted.
 She emphasizes in her review that the procedure is not a painful one for those who are especially worried about this aspect: